dmohindru/rust-projects/features-demo/README.md

 This library would have four features

-- add: would perform add operation on inputs
+- sum: would perform add operation on inputs
 - sub: would perform subtract operation on inputs
 - div: would perform division operation on inputs
 - mul: would perform multiplication operation on inputs